PaddlePaddle/docs/docs/design/phi/design_en.md

 };
 ```

-- What doesn't use the VarType of the original fluid here?
+- Why doesn't use the `VarType` of the original fluid here?
-    - Reason 1: The original dataType and VarType of fluid are the same level concepts, and the design is relatively confusing.
-For example, LoDTensor and FLOAT32 are the same level concepts, but these two are obviously not.
+    - Reason 1: The original `DataType` and `VarType` of fluid are the same level concepts, and the design is relatively confusing.
+For example, `LoDTensor` and `FLOAT32` are the same level concepts, but these two are obviously not.
 We do not want to inherit the original design with obvious defects.
     - Reason 2: Decouple dependencies from fluid, so that PHI can be compiled independently in the future.

 ##### 2.3.1.4 Scalar